nilufrmw/thermal-printer/README.md

 #endif // UART_H
 ```
-- Use `void` as parameter in function declarations without parameters, because in C, functions with empty paranthesis can be called with any number of parameters.
+- use `void` as parameter in function declarations without parameters, because in C, functions with empty paranthesis can be called with any number of parameters.

-- Use fixed-width integers (`uint8_t`, `uint16_t` from `stdint.h`) as it makes memory usage obvious
+- use fixed-width integers (`uint8_t`, `uint16_t` from `stdint.h`) as it makes memory usage obvious